HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 3. add sufficient test coverage to confidently launch the application
 4. deliver a highly secure application.

 At the end of the day, the developers called it.
-Flutter felt much more approachable and less like web a web platform than React Native.
+Flutter felt much more approachable and less like a web platform than React Native.

 #### Things we liked about React: